concordant/c-client/README.md

 ## Project overview

-The code of the version v0 is in the directory *src/*.

-The pseudo code of the version v1 is in the directory *pseudo-code-v1/*.
+The code of the version v1 is in the directory *src/*.

 ## Usage